and the calm is deep where the quiet waters flow

 “I could convince you,” he said again, pushing past all of it.

-He turned his fingers laxer around Lan Wangji’s bony wrist.
-He drew the tip of his index across the veins there, so stark and blue under his pale skin, and tried not to think of why he felt so much more panicked now than when Lan Wangji had watched him rummage through his purse like a common thief.
+He made his fingers lax around Lan Wangji’s bony wrist.
+He drew the tip of his index across the veins there, so stark and blue under his pale skin, and tried not to think of why he felt so much sicker now than when Lan Wangji had watched him rummage through his purse like a common thief.

-He felt Lan Wangji’s wrist move in his grasp before he heard him speak: “Is this what you want?”
+He felt Lan Wangji’s wrist move in his grasp, though without loosening it, before he heard him speak: “Is this what you want?”

 “What?”
 Wei Wuxian replied, dazed.